ComputeCanada/magic_castle/README.md

 ### 4.8 public_key_path

-`public_key_path` is a path to an SSH public key file of your choice.
+Path to an SSH public key file of your choice.
 This key will associated with the sudoer account to provide you administrative access to the cluster.